 Effective 1 January 2010, CCSBT CDS documents are required to accompany all movements of SBT both domestically and internationally from capture to first point of sale.
+Australia is compliant with the CCSBT CDS.

-(c) Other relevant information None.
+(c) Other relevant information $^{6}$ :-

 (8) Other